bluem-development/bluem-woocommerce/README.md

 ```
 to enable git hooks, which will automatically run **unit** tests and CS linting (soon) before any commit.

+- Also if you want to lint or use automatic lint-fixes, ensure that the PHP CS fixer is installed in the `tools` folder.

 ### Unit testing

 ```bash